RTAkland/JvmOnlyLinter/README.md

 its level is `ERROR`, `WARNING` is also available If set this value to `WARNING` the compiler will not get error, just print a warning info to the console).

-This compiler plugin support K2
+This compiler plugin support K2 with Kotlin 2.1.20

 # Apply plugin